abhishek8087/PubSubRedisSpring/README.md

 You can find executalbe jar at PubSub/target/

-Asssumes redis running on Port: 6379
+Assumes redis running on Port: 6379